‘Moving Up & Moving On’

 During the summer term of Year 5 classes are invited to attend an Enhancement Activity at KKS.
 This could be based around English, Maths, History, Technology, Science and many other subject areas and gives students a fun and exciting secondary school experience.

 As your child moves into Year 6 you will be invited to attend our Year 6 Open Evening.
 This event is held in September every year and gives both parents and students a chance to see the whole school in one evening.
 Parents will get the opportunity to tour the school, meet with the staff, students and Headteacher Mr Harris.
 Mr Harris will also give a presentation to parents, providing an overview of the school.
-Mr Harris also encourages parents and students to arrange a personal tour of the school on a normal working day so that you can see how our four core values of Care, Courtesy, Consideration and Hard Work underpin everything we do here at KKS.
+Mr Harris also encourages parents and students to arrange a personal tour of the school on a normal working day so that you can see how our four core values of Care, Hard Work, Resilience and Curiosity underpin everything we do here at KKS.